stephen-hjay/Personal-Blog-Springboot/README.md

 * Project: Hjay's Personal Blog System

 ##  Description:
 This web project is intended for my personal website.
-It is mainly to used to share I have learnt and my life.
+It is mainly used to share what I have learnt and my life.

 I will upload my everyday learning notes and IT-related articles on it.